0xUKN/MMM-googlecalendarNFC/README.md

 1. Go to [Google Cloud Platform Console](https://console.cloud.google.com/apis) and create a new project.
 2. On the left sidebar, click on "Credentials" and then "Oauth consent screen".
 Here you'll have to fill the email address and the Product name.
 Save.
 3. Go to "Credentials" tab, click on "create credentials" button and select OAuth client ID.
 Select "Web application".
-On "Authorised redirect URIs" insert a local URL.
-This URL will be used by google to send your access token used to fetch calendar data.
-Something like "http://localhost/mmgooglecalendar" should work.
-Hit create.
-4. Copy and store both generated client ID and secret.
+You can now download your credentials file.
+4. Move the downloaded credentials to `config/credentials.json`.
-5. now, go back to the `googlecalendar` module folder and edit `config/apiInfo.json` file.
+5. Now, go back to the `googlecalendar` module folder and edit `config/credentials.json` file.
-6. Change `client_id`, `client_secret` and `redirect_uri` keys to the ones you chose in the steps above.
-7. Run the Magic Mirror.
+6. Run the Magic Mirror.
 Now, on you're terminal, you'll be asked to open an URL in your browser to authorise the application.
 Do it.
-Select the account that you want to fetch google calendar events from.
-You should be redirected to the URL that you defined when setting up the project on Google Cloud Platform Console (something like `http://localhost/mmgooglecalendar?code=XXXXXXXXXXXX`).
-Now, copy the `?code` query value of the URL and paste it in terminal.
+Now, copy the `code` value and paste it in terminal.
-8. You're done!
+7. You're done!
 Now your events should be displayed in the Magic Mirror.

 Note: If you want to remove the account, and connect another one, just remove the `.credentials` folder that is created after you authorise the module.